chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_upgrade_options.rst

    The URL for the |chef server osc| or |chef server oec| server, version 11.
 Default value: ``https://localhost``.

 ``-t NUMBER``, ``--upload-threads NUMBER``
    The number of threads to use when migrating cookbooks.
-Set this value to ``1`` to prevent race conditions that may occur when uploading cookbook data.
 Default value: ``10``.

 ``-u USER``, ``--user``
    |admin client|